IoannisKaragiannis/LinearAlgebra/README.md

 | 0 0 1 |

 ```
-If for any reason an exception is thrown you can navigate to the */tmp/LinearAlgebra/* directory
+If for any reason an exception is thrown, you can navigate to the */tmp/LinearAlgebra/* directory
 where the *error_log.txt* file will guide you to debug your code.